My mom is the best cook I know.

 - 8 ounces piloncillo about 1 cup packed if grated, or dark brown sugar

-- 1 pound sugarcane peeled and cut into pieces of 4 to 5” in height and ½" width, or thawed frozen from GOYA
+- 1 pound sugarcane peeled and cut into pieces of 4" to 5” in height and ½" width, or thawed from frozen

 - 2 apples of your choice peeled, cored, cut into bite-sized chunks